Program OverviewThis will give you a brief overview of our program.

 Friday Night Class

-Every Friday night students attend the Rockford Reformers Unanimous Addictions Class.
+Every Friday night students attend the Rockford RU Recovery Addictions Class.
 Each class is divided into three sessions.
-The first session involves hearing a Biblical challenge from RU’s founder, Steve Curington.
+The first session involves hearing a Biblical challenge from one of RU Recovery’s 10 Principles.
 This time is followed by a group prayer meeting and sharing testimonies.

 The second session is a time men and women meet separately in smaller groups and discuss the overcoming of problems in their own lives.
 It is a time of letting each person share what is on his own heart in seeking to live a victorious Christian life.
 There is a detailed curriculum for each member to follow.
 In the last session everyone comes together to listen to a challenge from God’s Word.
 Afterward, there is a time of fellowship and refreshments.

-Reformers Unanimous’ goal is to direct the the troubled to God’s intended support group-the local church.
-As such all students attend all services at North Love Baptist Church.
+RU Recovery Ministries’ goal is to direct the troubled to God’s intended support group-the local church.
+As such all students will attend all services at North Love Baptist Church.

 We believe there is incredible power when people meet together and pray.
 “If two of you agree on earth concerning anything that they ask, it will be done for them by My Father in heaven.
 For where two or three are gathered together in My name, I am there in the midst of them.“